nunocgoncalves/intro-polygon-zkevm/README.md

 This project is a simple fullstack dApp that allows users to mint a blockchain name as an NFT on Polygon zkEVM.

+## What is zkEVM?

+- Polygon zkEVM is a decentralized Ethereum Layer 2 scalability solution that uses cryptographic zero-knowledge proofs to offer validity and quick finality to off-chain transaction computation, also known as a ZK-Rollup. ([learn more](https://wiki.polygon.technology/docs/zkEVM/introduction))

 ## Getting started

 1. Clone the repo